gjfranics9/AdventureGame/README.md

 Open in IntelliJ (File > Open > point to the directory).
 Run the Main class.
 Watch a window appear.
 Be amazed.
-🗂️ Project Structure (Roughly Speaking)
+##🗂️ Project Structure (Roughly Speaking)

-AdventureGame//n
+`
+AdventureGame/
 ├── src/
-│   ├── main/            # Actual game code lives here/n
+│   ├── main/            # Actual game code lives here
-│   └── test/            # Some JUnit tests for when I'm feeling responsible/n
-├── res/                 # Player sprites and map files/n
-└── pokemonProject.iml   # Shhh... it's a legacy name/n
+│   └── test/            # Some JUnit tests for when I'm feeling responsible ├── res/                 # Player sprites and map files └── pokemonProject.iml   # Shhh... it's a legacy name `

-🎮 Controls
+##🎮 Controls

 Arrow keys: Move around
 E (eventually): Interact (probably)
 ESC: Exit, when it’s all too much

-🧠 Why This Exists
+##🧠 Why This Exists

 I wanted to build something that lets me: